Introduction to Stream Processing in FME

 Group By processing is not required here as we are simply assessing the GPS points individually against the road network.

-Run the workspace, features should exit from the MatchedBase port of the NeighborFinder.
+Run the workspace, and features should exit from the MatchedBase port of the NeighborFinder.

 5. Switch to Window Based Upon Timestamp

 At the moment, data is being windowed based on when it arrives at the TimeWindower transformer.
-However, the data has a timestamp on it which represents the actual event time.
-Let’s change the workflow to window using the event time instead.
-The thing we have to account for here is that there is a lag between when the event actually happened and when the event arrives at the transformer.
+However, the data includes a timestamp that represents the actual event time.
+Let’s change the workflow to a window using the event time instead.
+The thing we have to account for here is the lag between when the event actually happened and when it arrives at the transformer.
 We will account for this by setting a tolerance.

 Open the TimeWindower and set the following: